-The SLCan Board of Directors is pleased to announce that the next Chapter to be launched will be the Ottawa Chapter.
+The SLCan Board of Directors is pleased to announce that the Ottawa Chapter was formed in August 2021.
 The Chapter Board will be led by Founding President Ryan Gregory (Merrick Canada ULC), Vice President Chris Goudie (Merrick Canada ULC) and Treasurer Kelly Lowe (Merrick Canada ULC).
 Membership in the Chapter is included in SLCan's annual membership fees.
 Visit https://slcan.ca/

 Our group includes members from the public and private sectors with representation from: academic, hospital and national labs; facility representatives; sustainability experts; design teams; and product specialists.
 We are interesting in collaborating and sharing knowledge and expertise on everything from new technologies to planning principles to operational solutions that will make our laboratories some of the most sustainable environments possible.
 We are tackling topics such as: air management; design principles; use of hazardous materials; funding challenges; environmental impact; and the use of green technologies just to cover a few of the topics of discussion.

 For more information on the Chapter please contact email@example.com.

 We are excited to be hosting our first in person social event at the Mill Street Pub (555 Wellington) in Ottawa on May 30, 2022.
 This will be an informal event where we encourage everyone to come out and have dinner and drinks and get to know your fellow Chapter members and industry peers.